Afternoon Half Day

-- Prof Gerhard Theron, Emeritus professor and previous Head of Department Obstetrics and Gynaecology, University Stellenbosch
+- Prof Gerhard Theron – Emeritus professor and previous Head of Department Obstetrics and Gynaecology, University Stellenbosch

-- The morbidly adherent placenta: Overcoming the management challenges.
-20 mins.
-(Professor Phil Steer Emeritus Professor from Imperial College, London and Emeritus Editor-in-chief, BJOG.)
+- Prof Phil Steer – Emeritus Professor from Imperial College, London and Emeritus Editor-in-chief, BJOG.

-- Dr T. Adams, Senior specialist and Gynaecological oncologist, Department Obstetrics and Gynaecology, University Cape Town)
+- Dr T. Adams – Senior specialist and Gynaecological oncologist, Department Obstetrics and Gynaecology, University Cape Town

-- Dr Dominique Van Dyk, Department of anaesthesia University Cape Town, with special expertise in obstetric anaesthesia)
+- Dr Dominique Van Dyk, Department of anaesthesia University Cape Town, with special expertise in obstetric anaesthesia

-- Practical stations on conservative surgical measures for PPH at CS: B Lynch, artery ligations, balloon tamponade, NASG models||Participants rotate between stations|
+|16:35 – 17:00||Practical stations on conservative surgical measures for PPH at CS: B Lynch, artery ligations, balloon tamponade, NASG models||Participants rotate between stations|